 The ADA Council on Advocacy for Access and Prevention (CAAP) sponsored its first pilot health writing contest for dental students in 2015 per the suggestion of Dr. Sorin Teich, Associate Professor, Department of Comprehensive Care and Associate Dean for Clinical Affairs at Case Western Reserve University School of Dental Medicine.
 The Ohio Dental Association also collaborated on the initiative.
 The objectives of the contest are to increase students' knowledge about health literacy principles and build their skills in writing plain language.

 Every year since 2015, the ADA has increased the number of dental schools invited to participate in the pilot contest.
 All dental schools are now invited to participate.
-This year's essay topic, More Than Teeth: What Your Dental Team Wants You To Know About Health Misinformation, reflects the important role of the dental team in overall health and health care, including dispelling health misinformation that affects patient health.
+This year's essay topic, Not Just Teeth: Why The Dental Team Is Essential For My Overall Health, reflects the importance of the oral-systemic connection, and how critical regular dental care is to a patient’s overall health.

-Please note that all essay submissions for consideration are submitted through dental schools who have confirmed participation in the contest.
-Check with your specific dental school for more information.
+Please check with your dental school to confirm their participation and note that all essay submissions for consideration are submitted through dental schools who have confirmed participation in the contest.